 How we would work together would depend on what you would like to bring, and the questions you have.

-Integrating humanistic theories (I work with Attachment theory, Gestalt & Transactional Analysis) and also by sometimes drawing on the arts during sessions, feelings & thoughts can be explored in a very safe, reassuring & rewarding way.
+Integrating theories (I work with Attachment theory, Gestalt, Transactional Analysis & psychodynamic theory) and also by sometimes drawing on the arts during sessions, feelings & thoughts can be explored in a very safe, reassuring & rewarding way.

 A brief description of possible Art forms to facilitate sessions:Therapy sessions can be facilitated through the use of different art forms (although using traditional verbal techniques are equally important at times).
 These include: